UsabilityEngineering/Parkers/phase2/User-Centric Design.md

 <img src="images/Sort By.png" width="200"> <img src="images/Filter.png" width="200">

 Student have the ability to sort their destination parking lots by availability or popularity.
+We made this a key function seeing as most if not all of the students we collected data from just wanted to find parking ASAP.
+Finding the best available spot is the default sort method but can be changed to sorting by popularity or traffic of parking locations.
+This is for the rare cases where students have a bit more time to maybe go to the least popular parking lot(s) in hopes of finding the parking spot nobody else goes to.
 They can also filter parking by 3 categories: General, handicap and motorcycle.
+This accomodates motorcyclist and any handicap students.

 <img src="images/User Menu.png" width="200"> <img src="images/User Account.png" width="200"> <img src="images/User Settings.png" width="200"> <img src="images/User Feedback.png" width="200">